Soraru: Biography

 Soraru was born on 3 November 1988 in Miyagi Prefecture, Japan.
 He started activities on Niconico in 2008 and began posting videos on YouTube in 2015.
-His CD release in addition to video posting, Niconico live broadcasting, live activities, etc.
+His CD release in addition to video posting, Niconico live broadcasting, live activities, etc. In 2016, he co-founded Cielkocka alongside a friend.
+He is affiliated with the company as a support artist, entrusting the company with management and production for his activities.
+In 2021, he co-founded the virtual YouTuber agency “Neo-Porte” with Crazy Raccoon CEO Ojiji, VTuber Shibuya Haru and singer-songwriter Mafumafu.